Trigger Point therapy - Tennis Elbow Self Help

 Tennis Elbow - Simeon Asher shows how to "self-treat" trigger points

 Simple Self Treatment Techniques Can Be Very Effective

 We all know that clients often can't afford the amount and frequency of treatment sessions that they require.

-We often recommend the use of pressure tools to our clients.
+We often suggest the use of pressure tools to our clients.
 They are probably the most safe, efficient, and least costly forms of pain relief available - and can help provide relief for so many conditions.
 In our opinion everyone should have a pressure tool in their medicine cabinet!

 However, the pressure tool will give them a certain confidence (everyone feels awkward about touching themselves) to perform self-treatment, and they are very likely to feel the benefit of pressure applied broadly to the general locality of the trigger points.

-Clients who perform self-treatment between trigger point therapy sessions will generally experience better results with fewer visits ... and they're the ones who will be singing your praises all over town!
+Clients who perform self-treatment between therapy sessions will generally experience better results with fewer visits ... and they're the ones who will be singing your praises all over town!

-This blog is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
+This trigger point therapy blog is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
 This information is designed as educational material, but should not be taken as a recommendation for treatment of any particular person or patient.
 Always consult your physician if you think you need treatment or if you feel unwell.

 Learn More for Less

 Get unlimited access to streaming education from just $19.95/mo.